|

 travel was also reimbursed.
 The fees

-were paid half at the time and half two weeks later.
+were paid half at the time and the balance two weeks later.
 It is therefore reasonable to suppose that

 most of those who held the post of executioner did it not for financial gain